BorisKozo/XmlViewAddin/README.md

 ## Step 4 - Show the XML in a nice way
 Now that we have the XML string we want to show it nicely in a modal dialog.
 We could open a regular dialog and use a textbox to display the XML but we can simply reuse the VuGen dialogs framework and the VuGen XML viewer to display our information.
-First we add the dialogs framework, we reference the following dlls: ```HP.Utt.Dialog.dll```, ```HP.Utt.Common.dll```, and ```HP.LR.VuGen.Common.dll``` from *%LR_DIR%\bin\* and ```PresentationFramework```, ```System.Xaml```, and ```WindowsBase``` from the GAC (the later three are needed to use the WPF framework and are not directly related to VuGen).
+First we add the dialogs framework.
+We reference the following dlls: ```HP.Utt.Dialog.dll```, ```HP.Utt.Common.dll```, and ```HP.LR.VuGen.Common.dll``` from *%LR_DIR%\bin\* and ```PresentationFramework```, ```System.Xaml```, and ```WindowsBase``` from the GAC (the later three are needed to use the WPF framework and are not directly related to VuGen).
 Next, we reference the VuGen XML viewer component conveniently named ```HP.LR.VuGen.XmlViewer.dll``` from